Data

 is_threshold_aggregated(self) → bool

-Return a value indicating whether the bar aggregation method is threshold-driven.
+Return a value indicating whether the aggregation method is threshold-based.

 TICK